-Going back to the Olist sample dataset, we don’t have information about the MSRP, nor the cost of each item, neither about any specific business rule.
+Going back to the Olist sample dataset, we don't have information about the MSRP, the cost of each item, or any specific business rule.
 However, we could still check for certain general inconsistent fields such as the following:

 Another chapter in our anomaly detection report for retailers consists of detecting out-of-stock issues.
 This is very important because of two main reasons: